fzr72725/fzr72725.github.io/_posts/2018-02-02-capstone-I.md

 `DT_pos` and `DT_archs` are the base features for other syntactic features that captures more detailed characteristics of one's writing style:
 ### DT_pos based
 - `POS_adjv_repeat_rate`: the portion of repeated adjectives and adverbs in an essay's overall vocabulary

 ```
 df_0['POS_adjv_body'] = df_0['essay_content'].apply(lambda x: [token.text.lower() for token in \ spc_nlp(x.decode('utf-8')) if (token.dep_=='amod')|(token.dep_=='advmod')])

 df_0['POS_adjv_repeat_rate'] = df_0['POS_adjv_body'].apply(lambda x: len([k for k, v in dict(Counter(x)).iteritems() if v>1])*1./len(x))
 ```

-- `POS_adjv_repeat_cnt`: total number of repeated adjectives and adverbs in an essay's
+- `POS_adjv_repeat_cnt`: total number of repeated adjectives and adverbs in an essay

 ```
 df_0['POS_adjv_repeat_cnt'] = df_0['POS_adjv_body'].apply(lambda x: sum([v for k, v in dict(Counter(x)).iteritems() if v>1]))
 ```

 ### DT_archs based
 - `DT_max_dp_cnts`: list of max child-word count of each sentence for an essay

 ```
 df_0['DT_max_dp_cnts'] = df_0['essay_content'].apply(lambda x: [max([len([c for c in token.children]) \
 for token in spc_nlp(s.text)]) \
 for s in spc_nlp(x.decode('utf-8')).sents])
 ```

 Based on this feature, several statistics can be calculated on the list for each essay.
 For example, I can calculate the standard deviation of max child-word counts of each sentence:

 ```
 df_2['DT_max_dp_cnts_std'] = df_2['DT_max_dp_cnts'].apply(lambda x: np.std(x))
 ```
 - `DT_ROOT_idx`: list of positions of the ROOT word in each sentence ([see definition of ROOT word here](https://spacy.io/usage/linguistic-features))

 ```
 df_0['DT_ROOT_idx'] = df_0['DT_archs'].apply(lambda x: [[i for i,e in enumerate(s.split(' ')) if e=='ROOT'][0] for s in x])
 ```
 - `DT_pass_cnt`: list of passive words in each sentence in an essay

 ```
 df_0['DT_pass_cnt'] = df_0['DT_archs'].apply(lambda x: [len([dep for dep in s.split(' ') if dep[-4:]=='pass']) for s in x])
 ```
 - `DT_mark_cnt`: list of mark words in each sentence in an essay ([see definition of mark word here](https://spacy.io/usage/linguistic-features))

 ```
 df_0['DT_mark_cnt'] = df_0['DT_archs'].apply(lambda x: [len([dep for dep in s.split(' ') if dep=='mark']) for s in x])
 ```
 Similarly, a couple of more numeric features can be calculated based on features above:

 ```
 df_2['DT_ROOT_idx_mean'] = df_2['DT_ROOT_idx'].apply(lambda x: np.mean(x))
 df_2['DT_pass_cnt_sum'] = df_2['DT_pass_cnt'].apply(lambda x: np.sum(x))